Absolute Expressiveness of Subgraph-based Centrality Measures: Characterizing Subgraph-based Measures Relative to the Induced Ranking

-More inexpressibility results of the above form concerning established centrality measures are discussed in Section~\ref{sec:classification}.
+More inexpressibility results of the above form concerning established centrality measures are presented and discussed in Section~\ref{sec:classification}.

-\paragraph{Connected Graphs.} After a quick inspection of the proof of Proposition~\ref{pro:closeness}, one can conclude that $\closeness$ is not a subgraph motif measure even if concentrate on connected graphs.
+\paragraph{Connected Graphs.} The proof of Proposition~\ref{pro:closeness} establishes that $\closeness$ is not a subgraph-based measure even if we concentrate on connected graphs.
 On the other hand, the proof of Proposition~\ref{pro:closeness-ranking} heavily relies on the fact that the employed graphs are not connected.
-This observation led us ask ourselves whether $\closeness$ is a subgraph motif measure relative to the induced ranking if we consider only connected graphs.
-It turned out that, if we focus on connected graphs, not only $\closeness$, but {\em every} measure is a subgraph motif measure relative to the induced ranking.
-We proceed to formalize the above discussion.
+This observation led us ask ourselves whether $\closeness$ is a subgraph-based measure relative to the induced ranking if we consider only connected graphs.
+It turned out that, for connected graphs, not only $\closeness$, but {\em every} measure is subgraph-based relative to the induced ranking.
+We proceed to formalize this discussion.